Invoiced/docs/accounting/quickbooks-online.md

 - Credit balances from Invoiced do not sync to Quickbooks Online.

-- Invoices created in Invoiced will not post to Quickbooks Online if the invoice has a date that is in a closed accounting period.

-- Payments created in Invoiced will not post to Quickbooks Online if the payment has a date that is in a closed accounting period.
+- Transactions created in Invoiced (invoices, payments, credit notes) will not post to Quickbooks Online if the transaction has a date that is in a closed accounting period.

 - Voiding a credit note on Invoiced will not void the credit memo on QuickBooks.
 This is due to a technical limitation in the QuickBooks API.